 Pull through sharpeners

-Pull through sharpeners (AKA knife sharpeners) are ideal if you don’t feel comfortable learning the skill of sharpening on a stone and are on a budget.
+Pull through sharpeners (AKA knife sharpeners) are the longest lasting knife sharpener out there.
+It is ideal if you don’t feel comfortable learning the skill of sharpening on a stone and are on a budget.
 You pull your knife through the slots, and with each pull, your blade gets sharpened.
-The results are, however, much less impressive.
+This sharpener works and you get the results to some degree, however, much less impressive.
 You get a relatively jagged edge, and the sharpness is even less long-lasting than any other method.
 In all honesty, no shun knife should ever be sharpened with this.
 A high-quality knife like this deserves a more sophisticated method.

 - Puts a rough edge on a knife